Maina01-Martin/hulu-webpage-clone/README.md

-# hulu-webpage-clone
+# Hulu-webpage-clone
-This is a simple hulu webpage clone
+This is a Hulu webpage clone